daniel-molina/visualequation/HACKING.md

 A **N-ulevel aide** of an equation E, N being a non-negative number, is a subeq AI of US such that:

-*   AI is a M-ulevel peer of E, 0 < M < N, and
+*   AI is a M-ulevel peer of E for some 0 < M < N, and
 *   AI has no strict subeqs which are selectable.

 A **N-ulevel mate** of an equation E, N being a non-negative number, is a subeq MA of S such that:

 *   MA is a N-ulevel peer of E, or
-*   MA is a M-ulevel aide of E.
+*   MA is a N-ulevel aide of E.

 Two subeqs are **peers of each other** if they are not the same subeq and they are N-ulevel peers of the same equation for some N.

 Two subeqs are **N-mates of each other** if they are not the same subeq and they are N-ulevel mates of the same equation.

+The **ulevel diff** of two N-mates of each other of an equation E is a non-negative number uld defined as:

+*   Let one of the mates be a M1-ulevel peer of E, and
+*   Let the other mate be a M2-ulevel peer of E.

+Then, uld is the absolute value of M1 minus M2 (uld=abs(M1-M2)).

+The **implication level** (**ilevel**) of a N-mate of E which is a M-peer of E, is a non-negative number equal to N minus M.

 > **Remark**:
 >